Loves Park, Illinois: 2020 census

+Income

 The median income for a household in the city was $57,096, and the median income for a family was $66,914.
 Males had a median income of $49,182 versus $28,021 for females.
 The per capita income for the city was $31,504.
 About 9.9% of families and 14.7% of the population were below the poverty line, including 27.9% of those under age 18 and 6.3% of those age 65 or over.

-Transportation

-Rockford Mass Transit District (RMTD) provides bus service on Routes 16, 17, 18, 20 and 22 connecting Loves Park to downtown Rockford and other destinations.

 Education

 The portion in Winnebago County is mostly in the Harlem Unit School District 122, with portions to the east in the Rockford School District 205.
 The portion in Boone County is almost entirely in the Belvidere Consolidated Unit School District 100, with a piece extending into the Rockford School District.

+Infrastructure

+Transportation

+Rockford Mass Transit District provides bus service.